krizvi/lessons/README.md

     ```

     - [] show the effect of then vs await using the return from savePhotos
-    - [] ask all o learn about the :EMOJICODE:
+    - [] ask all to learn about the :EMOJICODE:
-    - [] @jessica :+1: learn GIT life cycle, and teach us how to do a pull request and merge our codes to master branch using git UI
+    - [x] @jessica :+1: learn GIT life cycle, and teach us how to do a pull request and merge our codes to master branch using git UI